Adaptogenic Hot Chocolate—aka Stress-busting Hot Cocoa

 - or all of the above!

-- Sweetener options: I use stevia extract for this recipe to keep carbs low.
-I use 1/8 teaspoon stevia extract and then about 5 teaspoons of the mix per cup of cocoa.
-If using honey or maple syrup, use about 5 teaspoons of the mix and add your sweetener after pouring the hot water and milk into the mix.
+- Sweetener options: While the original recipe called for coconut sugar, I now use 1/8 teaspoon stevia extract to keep carbs low.
+Making this substitution reduces bulk so you will use about 5 teaspoons of the mix per cup of cocoa.
+If using honey or maple syrup, use about 5 teaspoons of the mix and add the sweetener after pouring the hot water and milk into the mix.

-- This recipe is very forgiving and versatile.
-You can use whatever adaptogens you like for this: no need to be exact.
-Because adaptogens taste strong, you’ll want to add/adjust them little by little.
-If you add too much, just add more of the other ingredients.
-Note that he shou wu and ashwagandha are some of the more intense adaptogens as far as taste goes.
+- Adaptogen Options: This recipe is very forgiving and versatile.
+Use whatever adaptogens you like for this: no need to be exact.
+Because adaptogens taste strong, you'll want to add them little by little.
+If it turns out that you've add too much, just add more of the other ingredients.
+He shou wu and ashwagandha are adaptogens that have particularly intense taste.

 - Arsenic in Tocos: There are concerns about tocos having a lot of arsenic because it's made from brown rice.
 The brand linked to does testing and states results on their Amazon product page stating that their levels were below .002 ppm in recent testing.
 Please use your best judgment about using this product, but I will say that rice bran solubles are yummy.